digital-fabric/polyphony/docs/cancellation.md

 In the code above, we create a `with_timeout` method that takes a duration argument.
 It starts by spinning up a fiber that will sleep for the given duration, then raise a custom exception.
 It then runs the given block by calling `yield`.
-If the given block stops running before the timeout, it exists normally, not before making sure to stop the timeout fiber.
-If the given block runs longer than the timeout, the exception raised by the timeout fiber will be propagated to the fiber running the block, causing it to be stopped.
+If the given block returns before the timeout, its return value is returned from the call to `with_timeout`, not before making sure to stop the timeout fiber.
+If the given block runs longer than the timeout, the exception raised by the timeout will interrupt the fiber running the block, and will propagate to the call site.

 Now that we have an idea of how we can construct timeouts, let's look at the different timeout APIs included in Polyphony: